Tarzan, the Ape Man (1981 film): Shooting

 Filming took place in Sri Lanka in February 1981.

-The original Tarzan was Lee Canahalin.
-He injured his knee in 1980 meaning he was reliant on his stuntman.
-His stuntman had to undergo an emergency appendectomy when filming started.
-This resulted in Canahalin being replaced by Miles O'Keeffe.
+The original Tarzan was Lee Canalito.
+He injured his knee in 1980, making him more reliant on his stuntman, who subsequently had to undergo an emergency appendectomy when filming started.
+This resulted in Canalito being replaced by Miles O'Keeffe.
+However, Bo Derek has given an alternative explanation for Canalito's replacement, saying in 1981 that "Lee was too fat.
+There was too much jiggling on him when we saw the first rushes".

 Richard Harris enjoyed working with the Dereks; Bo had played a supporting role in his movie Orca, four years prior to Tarzan.